Earth and Environmental Sciences

 Earth and Environmental Sciences encompasses an interdisciplinary suite of studies, all engaged to better understand the Earth and the environmental problems facing us.
 By integrating principles of physics, chemistry, biology, and mathematics, as well as quantitative and critical thinking skills, our graduates address geological and environmental issues related to the solid earth, the biosphere, hydrosphere, and the atmosphere.
 We are a department focused on providing students with opportunities to conduct applied and basic research in an effort to understand physical processes on and within the Earth and human influences that affect the environment.

-The department offers three undergraduate degrees and two graduate degrees at the master’s level.
+The department offers two undergraduate degrees and two graduate degrees at the master’s level.
 The BS in environmental science prepares students for careers in areas such as pollution remediation, resource conservation, or environmental management, as well as providing a firm foundation for graduate studies.
 Graduates with the BS in geology have gone on to careers in soil and water resources, mining, environmental protection, and as park naturalists.
-The geosciences BS prepares students for careers in K-12 education.
 Graduate students use their advanced degrees to further their careers in the geological and environmental sciences, working for both public and private agencies.
 In keeping with the interdisciplinary nature of the department, the faculty represent diverse academic areas, complemented by industrial experience.
 All have a strong commitment to excellence in teaching and engage in professional development.

 Experience